 Honestly, no other sport can possibly compare to gymnastics.
-When I quit, 3 years ago, I tried out some other sports.
-I competed swimming, horseback, and cheerleading for quite a while.
+When I quit three years ago, I tried out some other sports.
+I competed in swimming, horseback riding, and cheerleading for quite a while.
 I have respect for everyone who pursues these sports, but they just weren't the same level of challenge as gymnastics.

 Little girls and boys train their childhoods away with hopes of someday reaching perfection in the hardest sport in the world - gymnastics.